 What are the best ways to prevent throat cancer?

 To reduce the risk of developing throat cancer, avoid tobacco products and alcohol, and get screened annually by a medical doctor or dentist with a full oral exam, which includes examining the soft tissues of the head and neck and the interior of the mouth.
 It is also important to get vaccinated against HPV.
-The Centers for Disease Control recommends girls and young women receive vaccinations ideally by age 11-12, or before the age of 26.
-For boys and young men, the recommendation is ages 9-21.
+The Centers for Disease Control recommends two doses of the HPV vaccine for all boys and girls at ages 11-12; the vaccine can be given as early as age 9.
+If you wait until they’re older, they may need three doses instead of two.
+HPV vaccination is also recommended for everyone through age 26 years, if not vaccinated already.